fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 It is possible to either change feature's geometry or to change some attributes.
-The following example first changes values of attributes with index 0 and 1, then it changes the feature's geometry
+The following example first changes values of attributes with index 0 and 1, then it changes the feature's geometry.

 .. code-block:: python